MorrissyLab/mosaicMPI/docs/source/tutorials/cli-workflow.md

 mosaicmpi annotated-heatmap --output_dir example_run -i example_run/example_run.h5ad
 ```

-To provide custom colors for the metadata layers, you can specify a TOML-formatted file with a `metadata_colors` section
+To provide custom colors for the metadata layers, you can specify a `metadata_colors.toml` file.

 ## Part II: Integration of multiple datasets